What is the IPO Process?

-Prior to an IPO, a company is considered to be private – with a smaller number of shareholders, limited to accredited investors (like angel investors/venture capitalists and high net worth individuals) and/or early investors (for instance, the founder, family, and friends).
+Before an IPO, a company is considered private – with a smaller number of shareholders, limited to accredited investors (like angel investors/venture capitalists and high net worth individuals) and/or early investors (for instance, the founder, family, and friends).

-After an IPO, the issuing company becomes a publicly listed company on a recognized stock exchange.
+After an IPO, the issuing company becomes a publicly listed company on a recognised stock exchange.
 Thus, an IPO is also commonly known as “going public”.